Universe

 A civilian employed by the federation's Agency for Interstellar Development.
 A civil inspector travels from world to world administering the progress of colonization programs.
 He watches for and prevents private exploitation of planets still in the early stages of development.
 Although he receives some self-defense training (in case of hostile merchants in isolated areas), a civil inspector usually calls for military aid when things get rough.

-250 Mils cash.
+1. 250 M cash.

-700 Mils cash; translator.
+2. 700 M cash; translator.

-2 Trans cash; translator or interstellar commlink.
+3. 2 T cash; translator or interstellar commlink.

-7 Trans cash; translator and interstellar commlink.
+4. 7 T cash; translator and interstellar commlink.

 COLONIST